DerrickLamers/grblwiki/Grbl-v1.1-Jogging.md

 * [Joystick Implementation](https://github.com/gnea/grbl/wiki/Grbl-v1.1-Jogging#joystick-implementation)
 * [Example: Joystick-Pendant Instructable](http://www.instructables.com/id/GRBL-CNC-Joystick-Pendant/)

 This document outlines how to use Grbl v1.1's new jogging commands.
-These command differ because they can be cancelled and all queued motions are automatically purged with a simple jog-cancel or feed hold real-time command.
-Jogging command do not alter the g-code parser state in any way, so you no longer have to worry if you remembered to set the distance mode back to `G90` prior to starting a job.
+These commands differ because they can be cancelled and all queued motions are automatically purged with a simple jog-cancel or feed hold real-time command.
+Jogging commands do not alter the g-code parser state in any way, so you no longer have to worry if you remembered to set the distance mode back to `G90` prior to starting a job.
 Also, jogging works well with an analog joysticks and rotary dials!
 See the implementation notes below.

 ## How to Use
 Executing a jog requires a specific command structure, as described below:

  - The first three characters must be '$J=' to indicate the jog.
- - The jog command follows immediate after the '=' and works like a normal G1 command.
+ - The jog command follows immediately after the '=' and works like a normal G1 command.
  - Feed rate is only interpreted in G94 units per minute.
 A prior G93 state is ignored during jog.
  - Required words:
    - XYZ: One or more axis words with target value.